devcode-naiem/CSE-3206-LAB/README.md

 ---

 ## 📋 **Contents of this Branch**
+1. `hello.txt`:
-- `hello.txt`: A file demonstrating the branch creation process and its purpose.
+   - Demonstrates the branch creation process and its purpose.
-- `README.md`: This file explains the purpose and learnings from the Virtual Branch.
+   - Provides insights into remote branch workflows.

+2. `hello.erl`:
+   - A simple Erlang program to calculate the factorial of a number.
+   - Demonstrates the usage of an unpopular but functional programming language.
+   - Serves as an example of clean and recursive programming.

 ---